 Your sales strategy sets direction with an operational plan to achieve revenue growth objectives.
 It also determines which sales programs you will invest in to accelerate sales efforts, and which programs you will forgo.
-Evaluate if your sales strategy is a problem, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to page 260 of the PDF.
+To assess whether your sales strategy is a problem, leverage the How to Make Your Number in 2018 to answer the questions on page 342.

 If you are not exceeding your revenue growth goals every year, there’s a good chance your sales strategy needs some retooling.
-The following questions help determine whether you’re setting your team up to make, or miss, its number in 2017:
+The following questions help determine whether you’re setting your team up to make, or miss, its number next year:

 - Competitive standing: Are your competitors or your industry growing faster than you?

 - Prospecting: Are you lacking enough opportunities in the pipeline?